 In 1974, the school became fully comprehensive and, in April 1993, it became grantmaintained.
 It changed to a Foundation School and more recently became a Foundation School with a Trust: the Comberton Educational Trust.
-In February 2011 the school became an Academy overseen by the Cam Academy Trust.
+In February 2011 the school became an Academy overseen by the CAM Academy Trust.
 The pupil roll is around 1,800 while over 2,000 adults use the college for a wide range of continuing education and leisure activities.
 A £7 million building programme was completed in 2003 that has significantly enhanced a whole range of the school's facilities, including major new leisure facilities.
 A further £4 million building project provided further specialist teaching and learning facilities across a range of subject areas and has been in use since September 2009.

 A new Sixth Form opened in September 2011 following the completion of a £9.5 million building project.
 It offers a strong suite of academic courses, across the subject areas in conjunction with The AQA Baccalaureate, as well as applied courses.
 This exciting development has enabled students from Comberton to complete their sixth-form studies with us as well as providing opportunities for students from other local schools.
-There are already over 320 students in the Sixth Form and this is set to expand further.
+There are already over 360 students in the Sixth Form and this is set to expand further.

-2. COMBERTON ACADEMY TRUST
+2. THE CAM ACADEMY TRUST

-In 2011, the Cam Academy Trust (C.A.T.) was formed.
+In 2011, The Cam Academy Trust (C.A.T.) was formed.
 It enabled Comberton Village College to convert to Academy status in 2011.
 Following this, the C.A.T. has taken on further Academies:

 - Melbourn Village College, an 11-16 Academy in Cambridgeshire.
 This Academy joined the C.A.T. in September 2013 following an agreement with the C.A.T. to do so. - Cambourne Village College, an 11-16 Academy in Cambridgeshire, close to Comberton Village College.
 This has been opened as a new Free School by the C.A.T. from September 2013, initially with an intake of Year 7 students only.
 It serves the new and developing community of Cambourne that was formally in the catchment area of Comberton Village College.
-Numbers of staff are now teaching at both Cambourne and Comberton Village Colleges as both Academies work extremely closely together. - Gamlingay First School and St Peter's, Huntingdon, both joined us in September 2016.
+Numbers of staff are now teaching at both Cambourne and Comberton Village Colleges as both Academies work extremely closely together. - Gamlingay First School and St Peter's, Huntingdon, both joined us in September 2016. - Hartford Infants and Hartford Juniors joined us in January 2017.

-There is the possibility that the C.A.T. could develop further, although this remains an open question.
+Jeavons Wood Primary School is set to join the Trust this year and there is the possibility that the C.A.T. could develop further, although this remains an open question.
 We are seeking to ensure that all Academies in the Trust work in effective partnership with each other and that there are opportunities for staff to share ideas and resources.
 For some staff, there will be opportunities to work in more than one Academy.